bsdpot/pot-book/docs/QuickStart.md

 ```console
 # pot create -p mypot -t single -b 11.3
 ```
+!!! note
-**NOTE** The FreeBSD machine doesn't have to be the same version of your `pot` (jail).
+    The FreeBSD machine doesn't have to be the same version of your `pot` (jail).
 However, the hosting machine's version has to be greater or equal than the `pot`'s one.
     For instance, you can run a FreeBSD 10.4 `pot` on a FreeBSD 11.3 host.
 You **cannot** run a FreeBSD 12 `pot` on a FreeBSD 11.3 host.

 So, we created a `pot`, named `mypot`, based on FreeBSD 11.3 consisting of one ZFS dataset.